 Now the best way to work out what you should be heating is to remember a simple rule: Solder will always flow towards heat.

-So hold your iron on the join for a second or two, then introduce solder into the join, it will melt when it touches the iron, as soon as you see the solder flow into the joint, lift the soldering iron away.
+So hold your iron on the join for a second or two, then introduce the solder into the join, it will melt when it touches the iron, as soon as you see the solder flow into the joint, lift the soldering iron away.
 Don’t jerk it away, just lift it off.

 Now to do this well you need to have everything secured in place so you can hold the iron in one hand and the solder in the other.
-No balancing tricks (until you know what your doing and can get away with it).
-This requires having everything held in place by its own weight or under tension or with a clamp, or whatever, no chasing parts around the bench with a hot iron. ”
+No balancing tricks (until you know what you’re doing and can get away with it).
+This requires having everything held in place by its own weight or under tension or with a clamp, or whatever, no chasing parts around the bench with a hot iron. “

 Products To Help: